» Developer guides / KerasNLP / Pretraining a Transformer from scratch with KerasNLP

 import tensorflow as tf

-from tensorflow import keras
+import keras

-Next up, can download two datasets.
+Next up, we can download two datasets.

 • SST-2 a text classification dataset and our "end goal".
 This dataset is often used to benchmark language models.

-• WikiText-103: A medium sized collection of featured articles from English wikipedia, which we will use for pretraining.
+• WikiText-103: A medium sized collection of featured articles from English Wikipedia, which we will use for pretraining.

 Finally, we will download a WordPiece vocabulary, to do sub-word tokenization later on in this guide.